 The crew works to salvage a cabin that saved their business; it takes a variety of surprising repairs to bring it back to life, but once it's up, there is a great surprise.

-Transforming a timber frame barn into a modern home for an architect in La.; exploring the rich architectural history of the Bayou State.
+Transforming a timber frame barn into a modern home for an architect in Louisiana; exploring the architectural history of the Bayou State.

 While salvaging barn wood, the crew has to deal with a massive Ohio barn's dangerous roof; Mark Bowe finds a flooring company with a new idea for old wood; later, he visits an incredible timber frame home.